 An unhappy/unsatisfied employee may have more motivation to make a fraudulent claim that one that is happy and content with their job.

 If the claim comes at the end of a contract or work season, or right before or after being laid off, it can be a good reason to look more closely into the claim.

 Difficult to Reach

 Legitimate claimants are usually not hard to reach.
 If someone is consistently avoiding calls, it may be a red flag that they’re avoiding you for a reason.

 Those who are truly injured on the job will not miss or avoid follow-up medical appointments.
 Those committing fraud are motivated to miss them because each appointment may uncover the truth.

 If you learn the claimant is still involved in an activity that seems inconsistent with recovering from the injury they reported, like jogging or painting their house after reporting a back injury, it may warrant further investigation.

 While none of these factors may point to fraud on its own, seeing a combination of these can be cause for concern.
 If you suspect a fraudulent claim, be sure to call your insurance company immediately.
 Insurance companies have the tools to legally investigate fraud, and doing so benefits the insured, the insurer, and keeps costs down for everyone.

-Eclipse Insurance and Risk Management is expert in meeting the needs of the alarm industry.
-If you have any questions about insurance and minimizing your risks, call us today!
-800-530-4448
+Eclipse Insurance and Risk Management is an expert in pairing businesses with insurance solutions that keep their premiums AND claim-costs down.
+If you have any questions about insurance and minimizing your risks, call us today at 800-530-4448.